INSEEC School of Business and Economics: Rankings

 INSEEC Business School ranked 7th out of 60 universities in a ranking from Canévet & Associates, a French consultancy.
-The main criterium of the ranking was the employability of alumni in the top 25 most attractive companies in France.
+The main criterion of the ranking was the employability of alumni in the top 25 most attractive companies in France.

-The Grande Ecole INSEEC School of Business & Economics ranks in average 21st (weighted arithmetic mean) best Grande Ecole Business School in France from 2008 until 2022.
+In the table below, the Grande Ecole INSEEC School of Business & Economics ranks in average 21st (weighted arithmetic mean) best Grande Ecole Business School in France from 2008 until 2022 by the following magazines, consulting companies and institutions: L'Etudiant Magazine, Le Figaro, Challenges, Le Point, Le Parisien, SMBG / Eduniversal, SIGEM (French Integration System for Grandes Ecoles of Management via Preparatory Classes).

 INSEEC's worst ranking was given by the French magazine Le Point for the year 2009: 36th and best ranked by the French magazine Challenge in 2008: 12th followed by the French daily Newspaper Le Parisien in 2012 and again in 2013 (13th).
 All maximum ranking values are written in bold in the chart below, for each issuer, and all worst rankings are underlined.
 The total amount of French Grande Ecole Business Schools fluctuates yearly owing to several reasons.
 First, the Grande Ecole parent organisation (Conférence des Grandes Ecoles) has been continuously integrating new members by bestowing its Grande Ecole-label upon these new Business Schools.
 Second, along this phenomenon, the French Grande Ecole Business Schools' landscape has witnessed an unprecedented trend of inter-schools mergers and acquisitions.
 In short, the average total number of French Grande Ecole Business Schools oscillates up to roughly 40 Schools, but can overtake this value.
-For instance, in its 2000 issue, Le Nouvel Economiste ranked up to position 51 in its French Grande Ecole Business Schools general ranking.
+For instance, in its ranking published in the year 1999, Le Nouvel Economiste ranked up to 51 Grande Ecole Business Schools.

 Other sister-Business Schools of the INSEEC School of Business & Economics, such as the EBS - European Business School (European Foundation for Management Development (EFMD) -accredited) ranked 92nd best worldwide in the professional ranking of world universities compiled by the French Engineering Grande Ecole Paris Mines in 2011.
 This ranking is based on the number of alumni currently holding the position of CEO in one of the 500 largest companies in the world according to the Fortune Global 500 ranking established by the American business magazine Fortune.